 Dental caries is an illness of calcified tissues of the teeth.
 Often, there is a presence of harmful bacterial plaque, such as streptococcus mutans.
-These bacteria can easily penetrate the gum lining and infiltrate the blood stream causing harmful effects.
-For instance, children with rheumatic heart disease will be more prone to infective endocarditis (inflammation of the lining of heart chambers and heart valves due to presence of bacteria).
+These bacteria can easily penetrate the gum lining and infiltrate the bloodstream causing harmful effects.
+For instance, children with rheumatic heart disease will be more prone to infective endocarditis (inflammation of the lining of heart chambers and heart valves due to the presence of bacteria).
 That’s why it is necessary to continue good oral care and regular dental visits for kids with chronic diseases.

 Taking a Prophylaxis Before Oral Treatment

 Kids who are at risk for infection are required to take an oral antibiotic prophylaxis.
 Some medical conditions really predispose patients to bacteremia-induced infections, so medical practitioners prefer to stand on the side of precaution.

 Because no accurate prediction can be made when a susceptible patient will develop the said infection, antibiotics are prescribed before undergoing procedures that increase the risk of bacteria production.
 Oral procedures are part of that list because the gums often bleed with oral procedures, and these open wounds are exposed to the bacteria in saliva.
 Kids who have heart disease need to take low dose, non-potent antibiotics before undergoing oral treatment.

 Teeth are Vital for Mastication and Digestion